Hardfive/ProBettor/CONTRIBUTING.md

 ---

 - [x] Build a simple webscraper to collect data.
+- [x] Design ProBettor logo
-- [ ] Explore the data and make a machine learning model based on it.
+- [x] Explore the data and make a machine learning model based on it.
 - [ ] Interprete the results and orient the data collection process if needed, in order to have the data required to improve the model accuracy
-- [ ] Optimize webscraping and other module (make unitest and more crawler..)
-- [x] Design ProBettor logo
-- [ ] Migrate the project (database) to the cloud (Open Stack)
+- [ ] Migrate the project (database) to the cloud
 - [ ] Build a website for the project.